Prepare For Prison

 Without the knowledge

 Vince J. De Maille is a 31 year old ex-convict whom has extensive incarceration experience.
 Since he was 12 years old he has been incarcerated intermittently heretofore.
 Vince has experienced juvenile detention centers and facilities, city and county jails, in addition to state prison.
+It is with his extensive knowledge of his own incarcerated experiences that he reaches out to others to help them prepare for prison.

 During Vince’s last period of incarceration, while in the New York State prison system, he discerned a serious need of inmate mentors for the new and inexperienced inmates.
 He observed many new and inexperienced inmates get jammed up with serious problems with both inmates and correction personnel.
 Problems that could have been avoided if these troubled inmates would have had a fundamental incarceration education either before or at the outset of their incarceration.
 Vince attempted to help as many new and inexperienced inmates as he could.
 However, the need was too great.
 Thus, Vince was confronted with a problem.
 How could he help all these new inmates?

 Vince’s solution to the problem was to write a book titled “Incarceration 101 – The Prisoner’s Code” which was to become an educational tool for the new and inexperienced inmate.
-It would enable all of the new and inexperienced inmates to prepare for the incarcerated environment, as well as to enable such inmates to both survive and thrive in the incarcerated environment.
+It would enable all of the new and inexperienced inmates to prepare for prison, as well as to enable such inmates to both survive and thrive in the incarcerated environment.
 In his book, Vince also outlines the “Prisoners’ Code” which until now, remained a set of unwritten laws that govern inmate to inmate relations throughout the United States penological system.

 Both his book and personal services cover many subjects.
 Subjects that include, but are not limited to……